 Vertigo is focused primarily on the therapeutic value of art.
 Art has the power to calm, soothe, heal, educate, motivate and empower us.
 Come experience its endless possibilities at Vertigo.

-As public health concerns continue and social distancing remains necessary, we are currently featuring some of the art in this series in a v...
+The Inner Child Exhibit is no longer available for in person viewing but we are currently featuring some of the art in this series in a virt...

 Meet our talented group of artists helping you explore your

 Debbie Marsh is a mixed-media artist known for her beautiful portrayal of female figures and portraits with an impressionistic style, as well as for her creations involving birds, fish, and tropical fantasies.